-At these top regional resorts, you can be securely pampered like a movie star -- or senior party official.
+At these top regional resorts, you can be securely pampered like a movie star – or senior party official.
+So pack your travel bags and head to these heavenly destinations:

 1. Six Senses Con Dao